 "You are such a freaking chicken.
 I already pointed out that whatever happens, we'll be okay."

 "You don't know that for certain!"

-Malcolm clenched his jaw at the shorter boy's tirade, staring him down.
-Curtis glared right back, never breaking eye contact, and Malcolm could almost feel the resolve leave him like a balloon releasing its air as he realized Curtis wasn't backing down.
-He drooped, nodding his head.
+Malcolm clenched his jaw at his tirade, staring him down.
+Curtis glared right back, never breaking eye contact, and Malcolm could feel the resolve leave him like a balloon releasing its air as he realized his opponent wasn't backing down.
+Drooping, he nodded his head.
 "Okay...a few minutes at the most..."